myun11/personal_website/README.md

 ## Contributing

 This project is primarily for personal use and professional growth.
-Contributions are currently not being accepted.
+However, feel free to fork the repository, explore the codebase, and star it if you find it useful!

 ## Acknowledgments